Wilson's bird-of-paradise: Description

 Wilson's bird-of-paradise is rather small.
 Males can reach a length of 16 cm (21 cm including central rectrices) and a weight of 53–67 g., while females can reach a length of 16 cm, but a weight of 52–60 g.
 The male is a red and black bird-of-paradise, with a yellow mantle on its neck, light green mouth, rich blue feet, and two curved violet tail feathers.
 The head is naked blue, with a black double cross pattern on it.
 The female is a brownish bird with a bare blue crown.

 In the field, the blue bare skin on the crown of the bird's head is so vivid that it is clearly visible by night; the deep scarlet back and velvet green breast are lush, the curlicue tail gleaming bright silver.

 Diet

 Their diet consists of fruits, insects, arthropods, and other small invertebrates.

 Rituals of seduction

-Males of these birds clear an area of rainforest to create a 'display court'.
-Then they perform an elaborate mating dance to impress a potential mate.
-The male usually exhibits an attractive breast shield and accompanies the mating dance with song and calls.
+Males of this species clear an area of rainforest to create a 'display court'.
+Here, they perform an elaborate mating dance to impress a potential mate.
+The male usually exhibits its breast shield and accompanies the mating dance with vocalizations described as "squeaky twittering interspersed with guttural notes."